frostinassiky/denoiseloc/README.md

 ```
 bash moment_detr/scripts/train.sh
 ```
-For more configurable options, please checkout the config file [moment_detr/config.py](moment_detr/config.py).
+For more configurable options, please check out the config file [moment_detr/config.py](moment_detr/config.py).

 ## Inference
 Once the model is trained, you can use the following command for inference:
 ```
 bash moment_detr/scripts/inference.sh CHECKPOINT_PATH SPLIT_NAME
 ```
-where `CHECKPOINT_PATH` is the path to the saved checkpoint, `SPLIT_NAME` is the split name for inference, can be one of `val` and `test`.
+where `CHECKPOINT_PATH` is the path to the saved checkpoint, `SPLIT_NAME` is the split name for inference, and can be one of `val` and `test`.

+We provide the results in [Google Drive](https://drive.google.com/drive/folders/1SxVseo_uxZbt2zYeA_IkzU5F1i_qavQE?usp=drive_link)

 ## More
-Since our project is developed from [Moment-DETR](https://github.com/jayleicn/moment_detr).
+Since our project was developed from [Moment-DETR](https://github.com/jayleicn/moment_detr).
 Please refer to their codebase for:
 1. Pretraining and Finetuning
 2. Evaluation and Codalab Submission
-3. Train Moment-DETR on your own dataset
+3. Train Moment-DETR on your dataset
-4. Run predictions on your own videos and queries
+4. Run predictions on your videos and queries

 ## Acknowledgement
 This code is based on [Moment-DETR](https://github.com/jayleicn/moment_detr), and the implementation is referred from [G-TAD](https://github.com/frostinassiky/gtad) and [DiffusionDet](https://github.com/ShoufaChen/DiffusionDet).
 We thank the authors for their awesome open-source contributions.
+We also thank @HSPUPIL for sharing the results and verifying the reproducibility.

 ## LICENSE
 The annotation files are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, see [./data/LICENSE](data/LICENSE).
-All the code are under [MIT](https://opensource.org/licenses/MIT) license, see [LICENSE](./LICENSE).
+All the code are under [MIT](https://opensource.org/licenses/MIT) license; see [LICENSE](./LICENSE).